yczeng/syntactic-analysis-and-theory/2-Syntactic-Analysis-Introduced.md

      * Rebuttal: The number of sentences that people produce is very large, so that if you count all the sentences people sya, well over half of them are sentences that will only ever be spoken or written once.
      * "Penn Treebank 2" has more than 1 million words of text, mainly from the *Wall Street Journal*.
 Here, more than 99% of the sentences occur only once.
 * Third idea: What is humans memorize sequences such as D N V D N and D N V D N P D N?
-     * Not true that all following sequence D N C D N is acceptable.
+     * Not true that all following sequence D N V D N is acceptable.
 For example "Those air put a compliments" makes no sense.
 What seems to be required as a minimum is the hypothesis that linguistic knowledge involves recursive rules that are not sensitive to properties like pength.

 Syntax has to do with the order of words and morphemes in phrases.